-Our ABET-accredited electrical engineering program is designed to be an applied program, emphasizing application of theoretical concepts toward practical engineering design and development.
+Our electrical engineering program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, emphasizes application of theoretical concepts toward practical engineering design and development.
 Our state-of-the-art instrumentation and equipment encourage a hands-on approach to problem solving.
 Areas of emphasis include electronics and communications, computer, control, and power and energy engineering.

 At UW-Platteville, electrical engineering graduates are industry-ready creative thinkers who apply their analytical and technical skills to address design, sales, and management challenges at leading global corporations in communications, technology, power manufacturing, and more.